Congress Must Finish the Job: Expand RECA for Every Radiation Survivor

 Tina Cordova and Laura Greenwood of the Tularosa Basin Downwinders Consortium

 RECA is a bipartisan program that provides partial restitution for the devastating health impacts of radiation exposure from U.S. nuclear weapons testing and production.
-The program was championed by the late Sen. Orrin Hatch, and signed into law in 1990 by President George H.W.
-Bush.
-These leaders recognized that the U.S. government bears responsibility for the downwinders, uranium workers, and atomic veterans whose lives and health were sacrificed for our national security.
+Since 1990, bipartisan leaders have recognized that the U.S. government bears responsibility for the people whose lives and health were sacrificed for our national security.

 • Uranium Miner